What is Social Anthropology?

 Getting involved

-The Cambridge University Social Anthropology Society (CUSAS) is run by students in the Department.
 A wide range of events are organised and you are encouraged to get involved.
-This term there will be online Coffee Mornings and Brown Bag Lunches, an excellent opportunity to have engaging conversations with Cambridge social anthropologists in an informalsetting, as well as film screenings and talks.
-Keep an eye out for our term cards and event announcements (on Facebook, or on our Twitter feed).
+Online Coffee Mornings and Brown Bag Lunches are an excellent opportunity to engage with Cambridge social anthropologists in an informal setting, as well as film screenings and talks.

 What student support is offered?

 The Colleges offer first-rate student support to undergraduates and postgraduates and the University has some of the best intellectual resources in the world, from people to libraries.
-Everyone is part of a community that extends well beyond the department.